powenchen/Project1_FindLaneLines/README.md

 ![alt text][image3]

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Potential shortcomings

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+A possible shortcoming is the module is very fragile to the change in light condition since I have so many constraints in the colors.
+Pixels could be filtered when it is dark.

-### 3. Suggest possible improvements to your pipeline
+### 3. Possible improvements

-A possible improvement would be to ...

-Another potential improvement could be to ...
+First, we could try some image processing skills for uneven lighting condition images, for example, [link1] shows the ability to deal with uneven lighting condition.